 - Family inheritance – Obesity tends to run in families.
 The genes you inherit from your parents may affect the amount of body fat, and the location of that fat.

-- Lifestyle habits - A diet which is high in calories, lacking in fruits and green vegetables, full of fast and processed food, and high-calorie beverages contributes to weight gain.
+- Lifestyle habits - A diet that is high in calories, lacking in fruits and green vegetables, full of fast and processed food, and high-calorie beverages contribute to weight gain.

 - Age - Obesity can occur at any age, in young children or elderly people.
 If you don't consciously control what you eat and become more physically active as you age, you'll gain weight more likely.